 Traveling has helped me become more patient and loving with myself.
 I have a better sense of who I am.

 But my reasons for traveling have evolved over time.
 First, I traveled to escape reality.
 I learned the hard way that you’re never going to be fast enough to run away from your demons.
-Then I tried traveling in a bubble.
+Then, I tried traveling in a bubble.
 Every single detail planned.
-No room for accidents or growth; and that’s exactly what happened.
+I left no room for accidents or growth and that’s exactly what happened.

 Now, I travel when I can because it feels like a rebirth each time.
 I allow myself to be a child, to ask questions, to be wrong, to see something for the first time, to explore, to be uncomfortable, to be rejected, to be lost, to look stupid, to relish every beautiful, painful second of the human experience.
 I travel because the luxury of what could be lets me appreciate the richness of what simply is.

 This way, I never really get lost in the tedium of the everyday.
 Instead, it’s like taking a step on a slack line or a surfboard.
 Nothing is guaranteed; you must constantly adjust, adapt, and stay present.
 Your environment will always change, it’s up to you to find constancy and comfort in yourself.